dmadjar/dmadjar/README.md

 I am currently studying Computer Science at the University of Michigan specializing in Software Development.

 In my free time I love to work on apps for IOS using Swift and SwiftUI.
 An app I am currently working on is called Hungry!.
 It is a hunger mindfullness app that I plan on submitting to the IOS app store.
-I currently have one app on the App Store called Speed!.
-Which is a Rubik's cube timer app, where you can track and share your solves!
+I currently have one app on the App Store called Speed! which is a Rubik's cube timer app, where you can track and share your solves!

+I also love the design aspect of IOS and web development.
+To plan my projects I often use a combination of ProCreate (IOS), Adobe Illustrator, and Figma!

 ## 🛠️ Skills